Pitt County Schools

 Health Sciences Academy.
 A high school curriculum program that provides four year health careers pathways (academic and health sciences elective courses) for students pursuing healthcare-related jobs after graduation.
 The goal of the academy is to increase the number of students in health sciences programs and positively impact the healthcare industry in meeting employment needs.
 Partners in the academy include Vidant Medical Center, Pitt Community College, East Carolina University and the Brody School of Medicine, the Eastern Area Health Education Center, and the Greenville-Pitt County Chamber of Commerce.
 Students enroll in the Academy in either grades 9 or 10.

 Interscholastic Athletic Programs.
 The Pitt County Schools believes that quality athletic programs greatly enhance the overall education of all students.
 Six high schools – J.H.
 Rose (4A), D.H.
 Conley (4A), South Central (4A), North Pitt (2A), Farmville Central (2A), and Ayden-Grifton (2A) – participate actively in their respective conferences.
-Each offers a variety of sports for each of the three seasons.
+Sports offered in the high schools include cross country, football, soccer, golf, volleyball, tennis, basketball, track and field, wrestling, swimming, baseball, softball, and lacrosse.
 The middle schools participate in the Pitt County Middle School Athletic Conference.
 Offerings include: football, volleyball, basketball, baseball, softball, soccer, and wrestling.

 Expanded Interest Activities.
 Curriculum areas are often enhanced by expanded interest activities that add variety to the learning experience.
 Students are able to participate in clubs, quiz bowls, math contests, spelling bees, essay and speech competitions and art contests.
 During the year students become involved in observing special times such as Heritage Week, Cultural Arts Week, and the School Library Media Day.